ufukk/MagnetDynamicTable/README.md

 		DynamicTable *table = [[DynamicTable alloc] initWithFrame:CGRectMake(0, 0, 500, 100) cellWidth:260 cellMargin:5 title:nil];

-Height is unimportant as it will be automatically set to total height of cells.
+Height is unimportant as it will be automatically set to total height of cells after any change.

 Adding a cell: